-Our audits were conducted for the purpose of forming an opinion on the basic consolidated financial statements as a whole.
-The Message from the Assistant Secretary of the Army (Civil Works) and Message from the Chief Financial Officer is presented for purposes of additional analysis and is not a required part of the basic consolidated financial statements.
-Such information has not been subjected to the auditing procedures applied in the audits of the basic consolidated financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Management is responsible for the other information included in the Agency Financial Report .
+The other information comprises the Message from the Assistant Secretary of the Army (Civil Works) and the Message from the Chief Financial Officer but does not include the consolidated financial statements and our auditors' report thereon.
+Our opinion on the consolidated financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.